samuraizeke/samurai_insurance/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to load the custom Alte Haas Grotesk and Work Sans typefaces.

+## EmailJS Configuration

+Sending confirmation emails for new waitlist signups requires these environment variables:

+- `EMAILJS_SERVICE_ID`
+- `EMAILJS_TEMPLATE_ID`
+- `EMAILJS_PUBLIC_KEY`
+- `EMAILJS_PRIVATE_KEY`

+Provide the values generated in your EmailJS dashboard in `.env.local` (or your hosting provider's environment settings) before submitting the waitlist form.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: